williamDalston/schrodingers-cat-website/content/articles/qc-primer-003.md

 The paradox suggests that "what happened" depends on who you ask.
 The friend experiences a definite outcome.
 Wigner sees a superposition.
 Both are using quantum mechanics correctly, but they describe different realities.

 This raises deep questions: **Is there an objective reality?** Or does reality depend on perspective?
-Can two observers disagree about fundamental facts—not just opinions, but about what actually happened?
+Can two observers disagree about fundamental facts not just opinions, but about what actually happened?

 ### The Measurement Boundary Problem